 How To Use Benzoyl Peroxide?

-Benzoyl peroxide is often deemed as the devil, especially in the natural skincare community that believes it is extremely harmful, drying and can trigger some serious side effects.
+Benzoyl peroxide is often deemed as the devil, especially in the natural skincare community that believes it is extremely harmful and can trigger some serious side effects, including endocrine disruption.

 However, as an esthetician and someone who is well familiar with how benzoyl peroxide works, I can confirm that incorrect use of benzoyl peroxide can cause unwanted side effects.